 In addition to formal training coordinated by the TPD training staff, employees attend numerous hours of in-service training in variety of topics including: criminal investigations, latest crime and fraud trends, accident investigations and reconstruction, identifying new and trendy drugs, computer forensics, dealing with unruly and intoxicated individuals, and many other topics.
 These classes are taught by outside instructors at the TPD/TFD Training Center as well as officers attending classes at outside agencies and police academies.
 A premium emphasis on training exists at TPD to ensure all personnel are well informed and prepared to perform their jobs.

-In the field, TPD currently utilizes high-end video and audio recording systems in all of our patrol vehicles with a strong policy that mandates recordings of citizen contacts.
+In the field, TPD currently utilizes high-end video recording systems in all of our patrol vehicles and have implemented body worn cameras throughout the department with a strong policy that mandates recordings of citizen contacts with sworn officers.
 In addition, our officer’s video and audio recordings are routinely audited for policy compliance.
 We strive to provide our officers with the best, most reliable, and current technology to help them serve the community.

 We pride ourselves in being an organization that is responsive to the needs and expectations of our community.
 We seek self-improvement when it is necessary, and we use our existing partnerships within our community to seek out and cultivate new ones.
 Our world is constantly evolving, and the expectations that this change places on our organization requires us to be forward thinking, professionally and morally sound, and at all times humble as we carry out our duties.